Understanding Practifi Protect

 Enhanced Transaction Security

 Certain events in your Practifi instance might be considered too risky to allow beyond a certain threshold, or perhaps at all.
-In those cases, you can use enhanced transaction security to define policies for handling those behaviors: either to block them completely, require additional authentication or notify certain Practifi users that it happened.
+In those cases, you can use enhanced transaction security to define policies for handling those behaviors: either to block them completely, require additional authentication, or notify certain Practifi users when the events occur.

-To set up a transaction security policy, use the Condition Builder in Salesforce Setup to point and click your way to successful security policies.
-Detailed instructions for this enablement can be found here.
-Enhanced transaction security policies support handling reports (such as when they contain a certain field or number of records or are exported), logins (such as when users log in from a non-work IP address or device) and attack vectors such as credential stuffing and session hijacking.
+To set up a transaction security policy, use the Condition Builder in Salesforce Setup to configure policies through a point-and-click interface.
+Detailed setup instructions can be found here.
+Enhanced transaction security policies support handling reports (such as when they contain a certain field or number of records or are exported), logins (such as when users log in from a non-work IP address or device), and attack vectors such as credential stuffing and session hijacking.
 Other types are also supported, and the full range of policies can be viewed here

 Threat Detection

-Some events supported by enhanced transaction security benefit from proactive monitoring regardless of any policies set, such as those related to attacks by rogue agents.
+Some events supported by enhanced transaction security benefit from proactive monitoring, regardless of any policies in place, such as those related to attacks by rogue agents.
 Threat detection uses machine learning algorithms to identify key threats to your Salesforce instance and surface them to administrators.
 See the feature in action here

 Supported threat types are described below.
 Detailed information on each threat type can be found here